 He is co-editor of books including: Strategic Culture and Security Policies in the Asia-Pacific (Routledge, 2015); Foreign Policy in Comparative Perspective: Domestic and International Influences on State Behavior, Second Edition, with Ryan K. Beasley, Juliet Kaarbo, and Michael T. Snarr (CQ Press, 2012); and The New International Studies Classroom: Active Teaching, Active Learning, with Lynn M. Kuzma and John Boehrer (Lynne Rienner, 2001).

-He is also author of dozens of articles and book chapters on United States foreign policy, nuclear proliferation, strategic culture, and international security.
+He has also published dozens of articles and book chapters on United States foreign policy, nuclear proliferation, strategic culture, and international security.
 These have appeared in leading journals, including International Security, Foreign Policy Analysis, Review of International Studies, Contemporary Security Policy, International Studies Perspectives, Cooperation and Conflict, and Politics & Policy.